The difference between British and American mattresses?

 As anyone who’s spent time across the pond will know, there are plenty of language differences between English and American.
 Whether you’ve asked for some chips and received crisps instead of French fries, or you’ve seen a confusing sign for the ‘expressway’ whilst driving – for many of us, language barriers can often throw a spanner in the works.

-The good news is that whatever style, shape or size mattress you need, British or American, you can find your perfect mattress with a bespoke creation from the Odd Mattress Company.
+The good news is that whatever style, shape or size mattress you need, British or American, you can find your perfect bespoke mattress from the Odd Mattress Company.

 British mattress sizes